FrancescoMarino/askdata-docs/index.md

 summary: This is the go-to guide on asking questions and sharing data cards using Askdata.
 You’ll learn in depth about how questions are expressed, how to chart data cards, as well as how to share data cards and create feeds.
 ---

-Askdata is a powerful but simple interace that let your team to interact with data as they would search on Google.
+Askdata is a powerful but simple interface that let your team to interact with data as they would search on Google.

 This is the go-to guide on asking questions and sharing data cards using Askdata.
 You’ll learn in depth about how questions are expressed, how to chart data cards, as well as how to share data cards and create feeds.